Understanding Liquidity Locks on Solana: Locked vs Burned vs Unlocked

 The duration of the lock matters significantly:

-• 30+ days: Considered a strong lock.
-BarryGuard scores this 100.
+- 30+ days: Considered a strong lock.
+BarryGuard treats this as high safety.

 Important caveat: a locked liquidity pool is safe during the lock period.
 Once the lock expires, the LP tokens become freely accessible again.
 Always check when the lock expires, not just whether it exists.